genarominetto/dict_to_kivy_app/README.md

 For the `create_app` function, you can define the following parameters:

 - `screen_dict`: Previously defined dictionary with the app's structure.
-- `folder_name`: Name of the folder where the generated files will reside.
+- `folder_name`: Name of the folder where the created files will reside.
-- `app_name`: Name of the generated Kivy application.
+- `app_name`: Name of the created Kivy application.
 - `title_height`: Height of the title bar in the app.
 - `button_height`: Height of the buttons in the app.
 - `navigation_columns`: Number of columns for navigation buttons.
 - `transition`: The type of screen transition to use.
-- `compress_and_download`: Whether to compress and download the generated app.
+- `compress_and_download`: Whether to compress and download the created app.

 To use the program **click on** the **'Open in Colab'** button and execute all cells.